 Top things to do in Kāpiti

-Kāpiti is a haven of activity, whatever your style you'll find something to entertain you.
-Here are a few options to inspire.
+Kāpiti is a hive of activity, whatever your style you'll find something to entertain you.
+Here's a few options to inspire.

 Cycle the coastal trails